Basic security setup for startups

 - SIEM (Security Information and Event Management) - an approach and tool used to monitor anomalies in networks and applications.

 - SOAR (Security Orchestration, Automation, and Response) - a tool that sources the events produced by SIEM and applies corresponding automated responses.
-Security information and event management are an approach and tool that monitors anomalies in networks and applications.
+Security information and event management are approaches and tools that monitor anomalies in networks and applications.

 Amble